ygyesus/a2sv-web-track-task-2/README.md

 # a2sv-web-track-task-1

 # Todo List App

 ## Description

-This Todo List application is a simple yet functional web app built using HTML, CSS, and JavaScript.
-It allows users to create, edit, and delete tasks, providing an efficient way to manage daily activities.
-The app is designed to enhance your skills in JavaScript, project management, and collaboration.
+This Todo List application is a simple yet functional web app built using HTML, CSS, and TypeScript.
+It allows users to create, edit, and delete tasks, providing an efficient way to manage daily activities.n.

 ## Features